rld04/Trading-Research-Framework/README.md

 The framework includes a dedicated **`RiskManager`** module designed to replicate institutional-style capital management.
 It controls trade sizing, exit logic, and portfolio exposure, ensuring that every strategy operates under realistic, disciplined risk conditions.

 Core Functions:
-- **Kelly-inspired sizing** - trade sizes adjust dynamically based on portfolio risk and market volatility.
+- **Kelly-inspired sizing** - Trade sizes adjust dynamically based on portfolio risk and market volatility.
 This draws on the Kelly Criterion principle: allocating more when conditions are favorable and less when risk increases, balancing long-term growth and drawdown control.
-- **Stop Loss**, **Take Profit**, and **Trailing Stop** - execution logic
+- **Stop Loss**, **Take Profit**, and **Trailing Stop** - Execution logic
-- **Maximum Portfolio Exposure** and **Per-Trade Risk** - caping total open risk to prevent over-leverage and preserve capital during volatile markets.
+- **Maximum Portfolio Exposure** and **Per-Trade Risk** - Caping total open risk to prevent over-leverage and preserve capital during volatile markets.
-- **Detailed event logging** - tracks all risk triggers and exits, providing full transparency for analysis and debugging.
+- **Detailed event logging** - Tracks all risk triggers and exits, providing full transparency for analysis and debugging.

 This ensures all strategies operate under controlled, defensible risk conditions.